Story

 By Evergreen

-21. Hire people who have the skills and care about climate change
+21. Hire people who care about climate change

 According to Maclean’s annual student survey, Canadian university students are paying close attention to climate change, and have been for a while—53 per cent say they haven’t looked away from this issue during the pandemic, while 37 per cent say they’re actually paying more attention in the wake of COVID.
 Meanwhile, American colleges and universities are experiencing a surge in the number of undergraduate students earning Bachelor’s degrees in Environmental Science.
 But not all environmental education comes from institutions.
 Value the interests and hobbies of job applicants who show their environmental ethos in practice.